entityc/ec-sb-tutorial-service/README.md

 The microservice needs to connect to a Postgres database so you will need to install [PostgreSQL](https://www.postgresql.org) v11 or higher if it is not already installed.
 Alternately you can also connect to a remote Postgres database if that is available to you.

+If you do install PostgreSQL, you'll need to make sure that `psql` is in your search path in your shell startup by adding the PostgreSQL `bin` directory to your `PATH`.
+For example, on the Mac for version 14, it might look like:

+    export PATH=$PATH:/Library/PostgreSQL/14/bin

 By default, this microservice is configured to connect to a database by the name of `ectutorialdb` and a user named `postgres` with a password of `postgres`.
 You are free to use whichever configuration you prefer, just make sure to edit the [application.yml](src/main/resources/application.yml) file, specifically the lines:

 ```